Get Started with Blackboard

 A few instructors require1 students to come to campus to meet in-person or for testing, this will be detailed in your syllabus.

-When the course instructor tells us they require on-site testing1, or face-to-face meetings, those courses are indicated with a "V" on our schedule2
+When the course instructor tells us they require on-site testing1, or face-to-face meetings, those courses are indicated with a "V" on our schedule2.

 Some instructors may permit distant students the convenience of an off-site proctor, as designated with a "P" in our schedule2.

-• Please review these testing requirements.
+- Please review the off-site proctoring testing requirements.

-• Any costs associated with this service are the student's responsibility.
+- Any costs associated with this service are the student's responsibility.

-• Local students who require this service for any reason must make arrangements with the instructor.
+- Local students who require this service for any reason must make arrangements with the instructor.

 Please review your syllabus carefully for on-site testing requirements or contact your instructor if you have questions.

-1. This is often a requirement of your program or the college or program's accrediting body.
+1. This is often a requirement of your program or the college or program's accrediting

-2. We are not always informed of all of these requirements and consequently, the syllabus is your best source of information.
+2. We are not always informed of all of these requirements and consequently, the syllabus

 Quick Links